PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle.md

 ## 2. The Execution Context And The Call Stack
 The execution context is a wrapper around the currently executing code.
 It consists of the following:
-1. The this variable.
-Every execution context provides the this variable which refers to an object to which the currently executing code belongs.
+1. The **this** variable.
+Every execution context provides the **this** variable which refers to an object to which the currently executing code belongs.
-2. The variable environment — a place in memory where variable lives and how they relate with each other.
+2. The variable environment — a place in memory where variables lives and how they relate with each other.
 Each execution context has its variable environment.
 3. The outer environment.
-When we execute code within a function the outer environment is the code outside of that function — at the global level, it is null.
+When we execute code within a function the outer environment is the code outside of that function — at the global level, it is **null**.

 When the JavaScript engine starts executing our code, a base execution context — the global execution context is created.
 Also, anytime a function is invoked a new execution context is created and placed on top of the stack.
 And when a function returns its execution context is popped off the call stack.
 This stack of the execution contexts that are created during code execution is called the call stack.